SmarterApp/RDW_Documentation/docs/Runbook.LanguageSupport.md

 See below for how to configure the reporting system to use your translated JSON file to provide translation options to the user.

 #### Reporting Webapp UI Language Installation
-Adding an available language to the reporting webapp UI involves configuring the application to announce the both the presence and location of additional languages.
+Adding an available language to the reporting webapp UI involves configuring the application to announce both the presence and location of additional languages.
 * The `reporting.ui-languages` property contains a list of languages that are available to the system in addition to English.
   Additional languages should be specified using their ISO-standard two-character language code.
 * The `reporting.translation-location` property contains the URL-prefix used to retrieve advertised language files.